 Online continuing education from the OHSU Department of Medical Informatics and Clinical Epidemiology

-The course will launch on November 2, 2020 and will be available on OHSU's online learning platform (Sakai) as a virtual course featuring enduring material.
-Course activities and course evaluation must be completed by August 31, 2021.
-No CME / MOC credit will be available after August 31, 2021.
+The course will launch at the end of April 2022 and will be available on OHSU's online learning platform (Sakai) as a virtual course featuring enduring material.
+Course activities and course evaluation must be completed by February 28, 2023.
+No CME / MOC credit will be available after this date.

 - For those seeking ONLY the course Certificate of Completion - $125

 - For clinicians seeking continuing medical education (CME) credit - $250

 - For physicians seeking CME and Lifelong Learning and Self-Assessment (LLSA) credits towards the American Board of Preventive Medicine (ABPM) Maintenance of Certification Part II (MOC-II) requirements for the Clinical Informatics Subspecialty - $250

 The annual update consists of modules that are estimated to take a total of 7 hours to complete.
 The learning activity is completely online, and consists of lectures and self-assessment quizzes.
 The topics for the annual update were selected by DMICE faculty.
 Topics for future annual updates will be chosen with input from those who completed previous annual update courses.